smart-data-models/dataModel.Parking/ParkingSpot/doc/spec_JA.md

         type: Relationship
     refParkingGroup:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Group to which the parking spot belongs to.
-For model simplification purposes only one group is allowed per parking spot.'
           x-ngsi:
+            type: Property
+      description: Group to which the parking spot belongs to.
+For model simplification purposes only one group is allowed per parking spot
+      x-ngsi:
         type: Relationship
     refParkingSite:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Parking site to which the parking spot belongs to.'
           x-ngsi:
+            type: Property
+      description: Parking site to which the parking spot belongs to
+      x-ngsi:
         type: Relationship
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri